aleespa/fractals-gpu/README.md

 ﻿# CppFractals

-✨ A simple C++ application that generates beautiful fractal images (Mandelbrot set) and saves them as PNG files.
+A simple C++ application that generates beautiful fractal images and saves them as PNG files.

 ---

 ## Features

-- Generates Mandelbrot fractal images in the complex plane.
+- Generates fractal images in the complex plane.
-- Allows customizing image resolution and iteration limits.
+- Allows customizing image resolution, location and iteration limits.
 - Outputs PNG images (using `stb_image_write.h`).

 ---